Trodek/CutScene-Manager-Research/README.md

 **_Creating a Enable_**

-Enable change the sate of an element active parameter to true.
+Enable change the state of an element active parameter to true.

 Enable don't need special attributes.
 Enable don't need a duration.